aawilson/wod/README.md

-PDD - Palabra del Día
+WOD - Word of the Day
 ===

-Esso proyecto es un bot que presenta una palabra nueva cada día.
-Las palabras son de [http://diccionariolibre.com/diario.php](http://diccionariolibre.com/diario.php).
-Pide una palabra con "@pdd hoy", o "@pdd ayer".
+This project is a bot that presents a new word every day.
+The words are from [http://diccionariolibre.com/diario.php](http://diccionariolibre.com/diario.php).
+Request a word with "@wod today" or "@wod yesterday".

-Escritado en Elixir, con Mix, Hex y otros.
+Written in Elixir, with Mix, Hex and etc.